77063code/aaliya-gallery/README.md

 UPLOAD-IMAGE BRANCH
-1. Right now just creating a form to upload one file and save it as test.txt STEPS
+1. Right now just creating a form to upload one file and save it as test.txt
+2. Reformatting all form pages to be able to work on mobile
+3. Recreating a new form structure
+STEPS
 1. Install aws-sdk